DespairC/SimpleDB/course-info-2021/lab3.md

 ####  2.2.3 Filter Selectivity

 `ntups` can be directly computed for a base table by scanning that table.
-Estimating `ntups` for a table with one or more selection predicates over it can be trickier -- this is the *filter selectivity estimation* problem.
-Here's one approach that you might use, based on computing a histogram over the values in the table:
+Estimating（估算） `ntups` for a table with one or more selection predicates over it can be trickier -- this is the *filter selectivity estimation* problem.
+Here's one approach that you might use, based on computing a histogram(直方图) over the values in the table:

-*  Compute the minimum and maximum values for every attribute in the table (by scanning it once).
+*  Compute the minimum and maximum values for every attribute（属性） in the table (by scanning it once).
-*  Construct a histogram for every attribute in the table.
-A simple approach is to use a fixed number of buckets *NumB*, with each bucket representing the number of records in a fixed range of the domain of the attribute of the histogram.
+*  Construct（建造） a histogram for every attribute in the table.
+A simple approach（方法） is to use a fixed number of buckets *NumB*, with each bucket representing the number of records in a fixed range of the domain of the attribute of the histogram.
 For example, if a field